2lian/asyncio-for-robotics/README.md

 Services are needlessly convoluted in ROS 2 and intrinsically not async (because the server callback function MUST return a response). `afor` overrides the ROS behavior, allowing for the response to be sent later.
-Implementing similar systems for a transport protocol (that is not suffering from skill issues) should be very easy: The server is just a `asyncio_for_robotics.core.BaseSub` generating responder objects.
+Implementing similar systems for other transport protocol should be very easy: The server is just a `asyncio_for_robotics.core.BaseSub` generating responder objects.

 Application: